theainerd/MLInterview/Supervised Learning.md

 The idea of logistic regression is to find  a relationship between features and probability of particular outcome.

 ![](https://github.com/theainerd/MLInterview/blob/master/images/20170513_gradient_descent_logistic_animation.gif)

+## Multiclass Vs Multilabel Classification <a name = "mcml"></br>

+Multiclass classification means a classification task with more than two classes; e.g., classify a set of images of fruits which may be oranges, apples, or pears.
+Multiclass classification makes the assumption that each sample is assigned to one and only one label: a fruit can be either an apple or a pear but not both at the same time.

+Multilabel classification assigns to each sample a set of target labels.
+This can be thought as predicting properties of a data-point that are not mutually exclusive, such as topics that are relevant for a document.
+A text might be about any of religion, politics, finance or education at the same time or none of these.

 ## What is maximum likelihood estimation ? <a name="mle"></br>
 The principle of maximum likelihood states that we should choose